magicrootZ/wiki_code_challenge_rtu/README.md

 === Begin Legacy README.md content ===

-Upstart scripts are included, which you should be able to install and use.
-Just make sure that you edit them so that they really point at where you have installed node and checked out the wikistream code.

-    cp wikistream.conf /etc/init/wikistream.conf
-    start wikistream

-    cp wikistream-irc.conf /etc/init/wikistream-irc.conf
-    start wikistream-irc

 The icons were created by Delphine Ménard, and are separately available at:

 * http://commons.wikimedia.org/wiki/File:Unisex_user_icon.svg